Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Author’s private collection

-Sadly 19 crew members of the Stolt were sadly lost.
-Her stern section sunk in 130 ft of water, whereas her bow section remained afloat and was salvaged.
-With the bow of SS Shalom badly damaged, she returned to New York where she was fully repaired.
+Sadly 19 crewmembers of the Stolt Dagali were lost.
+Her stern section sunk rapidly in some 130 ft of water, whereas her bow section remained afloat and it was salvaged.
+With the bow of SS Shalom badly damaged, she returned to New York where she was soon repaired.
 Fortunately, the Stolt Dagali carried a cargo of non-flammable vegetable oils otherwise both vessels might have been consumed in flames.

 Daily News – Headlines November 27, 1964